Table of Contents

 In Chippewa, ozi’sigo’bimle, willow is an edible, medicinal and heavily utilized plant.
 Its powerful component salicin was synthesized to make the well known OTC medicine Aspirin.
 “Sal lis” means “near water”.
-And our many Haliburton waters are surrounded by salix!
+And our many Haliburton waters are surrounded by salix species!

 Pictured are a couple different willows:

 The young leaves, buds, young shoots and inner bark of willows are bitter edibles.
 A few species are sweeter tasting with young shoots that have a watermelon or cucumber taste.

 The young leaves are your best bet for edibility and can even be preserved by canning or drying.
 They are edible raw or cooked.

 The inner bark can be dried and ground to be included in flour mixes.